 The Evolution of Calpurnia Tateby Jacqueline Kelly

-The Library Book Club meeting for this book will be May 16, 2019, at 6:30 pm in the entry foyer.
+The Library Book Club meeting for this book was held May 16, 2019, at 6:30 pm in the entry foyer.

 As Callie explores the natural world around her, she develops a close relationship with her grandfather, navigates the dangers of living with six brothers, and comes up against just what it means to be a girl at the turn of the century.